A Question I Frequently Get

-Friends who know me also as a social activist and community leader who has started four non-profit organizations (my causes included poverty, human rights, community media, community development and campaign finance election reform) have particularly wondered about the path that lead me to become a successful teacher whose specialty is the conscious leadership, relationship and life skills that have helped hundreds of clients and students to reorient and elevate their lives or their careers/businesses, or to heal and grow their relationships without spending years in therapy or marriage counseling.
+Friends who know me also as an activist community leader who has started four non-profit organizations (my causes included poverty, human rights, community media and development, and campaign finance reform) particularly have wondered about the path that lead me to become a successful coach/teacher who specializes in skills for life, relationship and conscious leadership that have helped many hundreds of clients and students elevate their lives or their careers/businesses, or improve their relationships, without spending years in therapy or marriage counseling.

 Part of the answer is that in youth I was fascinated by the question of: Why we do what we do?
 Why so much pain, conflict, disappointment, heartbreak and depression in life?
 How come society could often be so dysfunctional and unjust – and how could it be changed for the better?